-In the day-to-day management of a medical practice, the most important concern is (and always will be) patient care.
-But in the evolving landscape of U.S. healthcare and medical billing services, providing responsible care involves considering far more than the effectiveness of treatment plans, prescriptions, and preventive services.
+In the day-to-day management of medical practices, the most critical concern is (and always will be) patient care.
+But in the evolving landscape of U.S. healthcare and medical billing services, providing responsible care involves considering far more than just the effectiveness of treatment plans, prescriptions, and preventive services.

-Following decades of arguments and advocacy, the landscape of healthcare is shifting ever closer to a fully performance- and quality-based future.
+Following decades of arguments and advocacy, the landscape of the healthcare industry is shifting ever closer to a whole performance and quality-based future.
 From the MIPS, MACRA, and Meaningful Use incentive programs to the embrace of ACOs, collaborative care models, and pay-for-performance and outcomes-based fee schedules, there’s an increased focus on the financial side of healthcare and the importance of financial stewardship.
 This shift in focus has had a major impact on both patients and providers.